xyloblonk/lightweight-browser/README.md

 # Lightweight Browser
-A blazing-fast, super-light Chromium-based browser using under 300MB RAM built for low-end PCs.
+A blazing-fast, super-light Chromium-based browser using under 300MB RAM (Over time it will get around 500MB due to cache but the browser its self uses under 300MB in most scenarios) built for low-end PCs.

 ## Demo Website
 There is a demo website but it does not function as a browser.
 It just simply shows what the app looks like.